PocsGeza/Udacity_Rover_Challange/README.md

 ### 7) Update Rover worldmap (to be displayed on right side of screen)
  a) Update world map
  Filtering was added based pitch and roll avoid updating the world map when the perspective transform would produce incorrect mappings.
- I did not want to take time to figure what scenrio is causing the IndexError exception.
+ I did not want to take time to figure what scenario is causing the IndexError exception.

  ```
     pitch_range = [1, 359]